CElabls/dummy-gan-evaluation/README.md

 ----------  img1f.png
 ```

-Image's names doesn't matter.
+Image's names does not matter.
 But class name directories should start from `0`.
+There also no need to have exactly the same amount of images per class.
 Remember to create directory `logs` at server top-level.

 # License